jaytaph/switchbox/README.md

         php app.php

 On initial run, it will create a new seed.json file in your project root.
 This will be your public and private keys, and your nodename.

+You can telnet to TCP port 42424 for an admin interface to control the application.